Fl-ris/Lifelines_data_dashboard/README.md

 # LifelinesDataDashboard

+> Date: 5-01-2025

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of LifelinesDataDashboard is to …
+The goal of the package LifelinesDataDashboard is to visualize the Lifelines dataset and to show the significance of correlations between gender, age, income and many more.
+This dashboard has interactive functionality to make visualizations based on filters of you own choosing, like age and gender.

 ## Installation